ddomingues1970/cryfs-gpg/README.md

 This simple program is just a proof of concept, the correct way would be fork cryfs from github and implement this functionality.

-Privacy: Nothing to hide, but everthing to protect.
+Privacy: Nothing to hide, everthing to protect.